-As externally provided substrates, intake of dietary fibers perturbs ecological niche of substrate utilization in the gut and thus selects for specific shifts away from the baseline composition.
-We propose that the compositional shift in time can be abstracted by the dynamics of a baseline-specific ecological network selected by the infleunces of dietary fibers on bacterial fitness and interactions (Fig. 1A).
-Several robust characteristics of ecological responses of gut microbiota have been found so far.
-First, consumption of fibers selectively enriches a fairly limited number of bacteria which rapidly expand and dominate the gut microbiota after substantial induction.
-In healthy people, Bifidobacterium species are one of few bacterial taxa whose abundance consistently increases following intake of diverse fibers.
-Second, interspecies competitions shape the relative profiles of these key bacteria.
-By administering multiple fibers to the murine gut, Patnode et al. identified competitive inhibition as the ecological mechanism for consistent dominance of Bacteroides cellulosilyticus over Bacteroids vulgatus even though both species contain fiber-processing polysaccharide utilization loci (PULs).
-Third, production of SCFAs, especially butyrate, involves cross-feeding cooperations among specialized gut bacteria (Fig. 1A).
+As externally provided substrates, intake of dietary fibers selects for microbial taxa with specific nutrient utilization functions and subsequently leads to remodelling of the entire gut microbial community.
+The shift in microbial community under the stimulation of dietary fibers can be abstracted by the dynamics of a baseline-specific ecological network (Fig. 1A).
+Consumption of dietary fibers selectively enriches a fairly limited number of bacteria (i.e. primary degraders) which rapidly expand and dominate the gut microbiota after substantial induction.
+For example, the relative abundance of Bifidobacterium species consistently increases in healthy people following the intake of dietary fibers.
+Production of SCFAs, especially butyrate, involves cross-feeding cooperations among specialized gut bacteria.
 By hydrolyzing complex polysaccharide fibers, primary degraders release into the gut partially breakdown products (e.g., mono- and oligo-saccharides) and fermentation metabolites (e.g., pyruvate), which can respectively benefit the secondary fiber degraders and SCFAs producers [5, 6, 7, 8].
-Despite these invaluable insights, our knowledge about the fiber-induced ecological dyanmics and its dependence on baseline microbiota remains limited.
+Despite emerging interests microbiota ecology and targeted modulation, a system-level, quantitative understanding of the ecological dyanmics of gut microbiome under dietary interventions and the dependence on the baseline community composition is still lacking.

-In this study, we used age- and gender-matched isogenic mice that harbor distinct baseline gut microbiota composition to study its ecological dynamics in response to dietary interventions and the inter-individual variation within these dynamical trajectories [19].
+In this study, we combined longitudinal profiling of murine gut microbiota and ecological modelling to study the key factors underlying the baseline-dependent dynamical response to dietary fibers.
+We developed computational approaches that employed time series data to analyze the heterogeneity in dietary responses and study its relationships with baseline composition.
+The stimulated growth and interspecific competitions of key responders constitute the major shifts in the gut microbiota composition due to their ability of fiber degradation and growth advantage over other community members.
+Moreover, we showed that the heterogeous responses in bacterial absolute abundance and SCFA production are linked to the baseline abundance of a few putative fiber-degrading bacteria.
+Our study provides a framework to identify the ecological drivers of microbiota response to dietary interventions, which is critical for understanding the individualized responses of gut microbiota and the design of targeted modulations.

+Results

+Heterogeneity in the baseline murine gut microbiome

 Murine models, as a complimentary alternative to clinical trials on humans, has better controls over confounding variations between individuals driven by genetic, environmental and other host differences.
-We monitored temporal shifts in the absolute abundance of gut bacteria and genes (quantitative PCR, 16S rRNA amplicon sequencing, metagenomics sequencing), SCFAs concentration (targeted metabolome) as well as physiological changes following the intervention of two fermentable fibers (inulin, resistant starch from maize) and cellulose (control group) (Fig. 1B).
-Both inulin and resistant starch are degraded by gut bacteria in the cecum and colon [20, 21], and thus have been harnessed to stimulate the production of SCFAs [10, 22].
-Motivated by the hypothesis that individualized dynamics of gut microbiota and SCFAs are primed by the baseline microbial community (Fig. 1A), we developed two computational approaches that employed time series data to analyze the heterogeneity in dietary responses and study its relationships with baseline composition.
-As the major findings, we showed that both bacterial load and propionate concentration exihibit baseline-dependent responses which can be linked to the baseline abundance of a few responsive and potentially fiber-degrading bacteria.
-The dynamics of these keystone responders constitute the major shifts in the gut microbiota composition due to their ability of fiber degradation and competitative advantage over other community members, while their relative profiles are controlled by fiber-induced interspecific competitions.
-Our study indicated that ecological inference of keystone fiber responders from longitudinal data is critical for understanding the differential responses of gut microbiota to dietary fiber perturbations.
+We used age- and gender-matched isogenic mice that harbor distinct baseline gut microbiota composition to study the dynamical response to dietary interventions and the inter-individual variation in ecological dynamics [19].
+Mice were purchased from four commercial vendors (labeled as Beijing, Guangdong, Hunan, Shanghai, see Methods), i.e. independent breeder sources.
+All mice were fed with cellulose-based diet 7 days prior to dietary fiber intervention.
+We monitored temporal shifts in the absolute abundance and community composition of gut bacteria (by quantitative PCR, 16S rRNA amplicon sequencing, metagenomics sequencing), SCFAs concentration (by targeted metabolome) as well as physiological changes following the intervention of fermentable dietary fibers and cellulose (control group) (Fig. 1B).
+The two dietary fibers used in this study, inulin and resistant starch from maize, are known to be degraded by gut bacteria in the cecum and colon [20, 21] and used to stimulate the production of SCFAs [10, 22].

-Results

-Heterogenous baseline gut microbiomecomposition across different vendors.